TeselaGen/fsml.org/website/docs/model/manifest/supplemental-sections/data/tabular-data.md

 This information explains in a well-defined set of properties the nature of each column, both human and machine readable which makes it specifically useful for the automation of processes such a Statisticaly Analyses or Machine Learning modelling.

+This well-defined properties as described as [Data Types](../data-types).

 # File Reference
 A reference to the source file as [File Schema](./file-data.md).